shesharpnl/knowledge-hub/resources/open-source.md

 ### Marketing

-If you're a marketing genius, consider putting these skills in open source.
+If you love posting on social media, consider putting these skills in open source.
 This involves promoting open source projects whether it's online or in-person.
 These contributions help people learn more about the product, why they should use it, and how they can make it better.

 ### Examples of Marketing Contributions